Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 **Ancillary:**

-Ancillary information such as the date and time of creation of the entry, the date and time of update, ownership and permissions information.
+Ancillary information such as the creation and update datetime, ownership, permissions and others.
-These are not mandatory information for the entry.
+These are not required for the entry.

 **Data:**

 Actual data of the entry.
+The data is allowed to be split into multiple chunks.
+By splitting the data into smaller chunks can help to detect file corruption more quickly.
 Depending on the type of entry, this data is also allowed to be empty.
-About the types of entries are in the next chapter.
+About the types of entry are in the next chapter.

 **Tailer:**